The EPA is phasing out the use of the refrigerant Freon.

 Freon in a normal AC unit should last 10 to 20 years.
 Your system should not lose more than a pound every few years or more; many systems go their entire life without needing the addition of gas.

-How to Know if You Have a Freon Leak
+Warning Signs You May Have a Freon Leak

 How to Detect a Freon Leak

 An AC inspection by a professional HVAC tech will cost anywhere from $50 to $200.
-Freon likes are the most common evaporator coils, but they can also occur in valves, “U” connectors, or the copper lines and tubing.
+Freon leaks are the most common in evaporator coils, but they can also occur in valves, “U” connectors, or the copper lines and tubing.

-When calling in a professional to investigate a potential Freon leak, they may detect in one of a few different ways:
+When calling in a professional to investigate a potential Freon leak, they may detect one using a few different methods: